 As luck would have it, there has perhaps never been a more rewarding time to use a travel rewards credit card at the grocery store.
-As more Americans are staying home, grocery spending is up across the board.
-Banks have seized on this by offering some of the most lucrative credit card spending bonuses for grocery shopping we’ve ever seen.

 The Chase Freedom Unlimited or Freedom Flex